gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 We decided to focus our analyses on bird species and collected the data available on eBird for the Warblers family.
-The complete database contains nearly 600 million observations, and presents two main advantages over other large scale datasets [@JohnHoch19]: 1) data is structured as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, 2) the dataset is semi-structured and checklists are associated with metadata describing sampling effort, such as duration of search, distance travelled and number of observers, which can be used as controls in the analyses.
+The complete database contains nearly 600 million observations.
 We chose to focus specifically on the Warblers family, as it is a diverse group, popular among birders, with over 30 million observations.
-However, the eBird dataset is spatially biased, showing far more observations and sampling events in the United States (@tbl:ebird).
+Global citizen-contributed databases often present additional challenges compared to conventional datasets due to their lack of structure, as well as spatial and taxonomic biases [@JohnHoch19].
+For instance, there was a clear bias in our data towards the United States, where there were much more observations and sampling events (@tbl:ebird).
+However, eBird offers two advantages over other large scale datasets [@JohnHoch19]\: 1) the data is structured as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, and 2) the dataset is semi-structured and checklists are associated with metadata describing sampling effort, such as duration of search, distance travelled and number of observers, which can be used as controls in the analyses.
+Hence, model performance can be improved by inferring absences and subsampling checklists, while spatial bias can be compensated by including effort covariates in the model.
+Therefore, we believe the dataset can be appropriately used to achieve our objective of expanding measures of exceptional biodiversity through space.

+We collected the data available in the WorldClim 2 database [@FickHijm17] for North America, to which we decided to restrict our analyses.
+The WorldClim data consists of spatially interpolated monthly climate data for global areas, available for resolutions from 10 arc-minutes to 30 arc-seconds (around 18 km² and 1 km² at the equator).
+Since the release of the first version of the database in 2005 [@HijmCame05], it became the most common source of climate data for SDM studies [@BootNix14].
+The variables we used were different measures of temperature and precipitation(@tbl:wc_vars), and they have been show to have very high global cross-validation coefficients (> 0.99 and 0.86 respectively) [@FickHijm17].
+We chose to use the coarser 10 arc-minutes resolution in our preliminary analyses, as we believed it was sufficient for proof of concept of our method.
+However, @HijmCame05 showed high within-grid cell variation in the 10 arc-minutes data, and therefore recommended the use of the finer resolution, which hid less of the variation known to the model.
+Given this, we might reconsider the resolution to use in our final analyses.

-We decided to restrict our analyses to North America and collected climate data available in the WorldClim 2 database [@FickHijm17].
-We believe North America represents a suitable scale, large enough to cover a lot of variation in environmental variables and community structure, as well as phenomenons such as species migration.
+We chose to restrict our analyses to North America given the high amount of data available in eBird.
+We believed it represented a suitable scale for our models, large enough to cover a lot of variation in environmental variables and community structure, as well as phenomenons such as species migration.
-We also expect such extent of the spatial scale to cover for imprecision in estimated species ranges.
+We also expected such extent of the spatial scale to cover for imprecision in estimated species ranges.
-The WorldClim data consists of spatially interpolated monthly climate data for global areas, available for resolutions from 10 arc-minutes to 30 arc-seconds.
-The variables used are provided in Table -@tbl:wc_vars, and consists of different measures of temperature and precipitation.
-We chose to use the coarser 10 arc-minutes resolution in our analyses, again to cover for imprecision, and because we believe it is sufficient for proof of concept.

 ### 2. Data Manipulation